 A Cost Development model, designed to illustrate the rent required to justify the capital cost of a property was also presented for the subject property.
-While this type of model is useful,in the input of some applications, the results are fraught with uncertainty.
+While this type of model is useful in some applications, the results are fraught with uncertainty.
 The results can vary depending on development costs, land values, lease term/amortization period, financing interest rates, and a number of other factors.

 Finally, the complainant submitted a single transaction involving a former Wal Mart Store in South Edmonton Common.
 The Complainant conducted an analysis to determine the rental rate that would flow from the \$15,000,000 selling price.
-However, the result of the analysis is simply the product of the inputs used by the Complainant.
+However, the result of the analysis is simply the product of the inputs used by the Complainant, and was of little value to the Board.

 In support of the assessment, the City presented six Big Box Store leases, reflecting rents ranging from \$12.00 to \$16.65 per s.f.
-Leased areas range from 51,403 to 99,650 s.f..
-That range brackets the subject's 72,861 s.f.
+Leased areas range from 51,403 to 99,650 s.f.
+All except one of the comparables are larger than the subject.
+However, all fall within the parameters of the City's "model".for rent stratification.
 For stores over 100,000 s.f. two comparables were presented, showing rents of \$9.59 and \$10.00 per s.f.

-The Respondent also presented eight equity comparables showing box stores 51,403 and 99,650 s.f. of retail area, with an assessed rental rate of \$14.00 per s.f., and 33 comparables over 100,000 s.f. reflecting assessed rents at \$10.00 per s.f.
+The Respondent also presented eight equity comparables showing box stores of 51,403 and 99,650 s.f. of retail area, with an assessed rental rate of \$14.00 per s.f., and 33 comparables over 100,000 s.f. reflecting assessed rents at \$10.00 per s.f.

 In developing a capitalization rate, the Respondent used what were determined to be typical rents, rather than using the actual rents in place.
 The average and median rate produced for Neighborhood and Community Centres was 7.16 and 7.12 per cent.
 For Power Centres, the average and median rates appeared at 6.99 and 7.07 per cent.
-No analysis for Box Stores was presented.